 Quitting Cigarette Smoking

 Quitting cigarette smoking can be challenging as it’s highly addictive.
 It’s the nicotine content of the cigarette that makes this habit hard to break.
-One way people slowing stop smoking, is by vaping instead.
-You can buy sub ohm vape tanks here if you’d like to give it a try.

 People who have attempted to quit smoking experience withdrawal symptoms because the nicotine has an effect on the reward pathways of the brain.
 Many get used to smoking as a way of relieving stress, anxiety, or boredom.